-UPD is the designated first responder for all incidents on campus and within the College Area Community.
+UPD is the designated first responder for all incidents on campus and within a one-mile radius of the campus boundary in the College Area Community.
 Patrol officers are graduates of the California Peace Officers Training Academy with full arrest powers throughout the state.
 They are sworn and armed and charged with the enforcement of state and local laws, traffic laws, the investigation of accidents and crimes, and response to medical and domestic emergencies.
 One K-9 is responsible for narcotic detection and interdiction.